 From the first moon landing (which proved out-of-this-world ambitions can make the impossible possible) to the creation of the World Wide Web (transforming the way we connect and communicate), collaboration has always been the most effective way to achieve the big, the bold, and the beautiful — empowering those involved to deliver genuinely impactful solutions.

-While cohesive technical expertise and project management practices play vital roles, the most critical factor in the successful delivery of such world-changing initiatives has always been team’s ability to listen, to communicate, to empathize and to make the best use of everyone’s knowledge and talents, across the entire project or initiative journey.
+While cohesive technical expertise and project management practices play vital roles, the most critical factor in the successful delivery of such world-changing initiatives has always been a team’s ability to listen, communicate, empathize, and to make the best use of everyone’s knowledge and talents, across the entire project or initiative journey.

 After conducting a series of research projects in the late 2000s — aimed at understanding why the September 11 attacks failed to be intercepted by the intelligence community — the CIA discovered that a team or group’s success is dependent on its ability to communicate effectively before moving forward.
 These studies ultimately led the CIA to rethink how the ‘intelligence’ of a group is measured.